Skip to main content

 Modulating Aromatization through Body Composition

 Anastrozole is prescribed to manage the side effect of elevated estrogen levels, which can result from the aromatization of testosterone.
 The aromatase enzyme, which drives this conversion, is found predominantly in adipose (fat) tissue.
 Therefore, a higher body fat percentage means a larger “factory” for converting testosterone into estrogen.
-This is a critical link between and the need for an aromatase inhibitor.
+This is a critical link between body composition and the need for an aromatase inhibitor.

 Targeted lifestyle changes can directly influence the same biological pathways managed by ancillary medications, potentially reducing the required dosage or frequency.